Viralshah009/INFM600/README.md

 ----------
 Analysis
 ---------
+The entire process of reading individual datasets and merging them to run the correlation test has been documented in the INFM600_InformationAnalysisandDiscovery document.
+The same can be followed by anyone interested to know how we came up with follow the commands of main.Rmd file.

 **Number of Votes versus Educated people**
 The Graph shows the correlation between the number of votes and the educated people across all four states combined.
 It supports our findings of our test that showed the correlation to be 0.57.
 The graphs also shows positive linearity between the two variables as expected which means educated people are involved in the election and their presence should matter to the candidates who run for the office.